 The Management Program of the Saltwater Crocodile (Crocodylus porosus) in the Northern Territory of Australia, 2009 - 2014.requires annual reporting on the implementation of the Management Program.
-This monitoring report reviews the performance in 2009/2010 (financial year).
-Data for 2008/2009 are included throughout the report for a comparison purpose.
+This monitoring report reviews the performance in 2010/2011 (financial year).
+Data for each year of the current management (2009/2010 & 2010/2011) program are included throughout the report.

-Northern Territory Department of Natural Resources, Environment the Arts and Sport (NRETAS) conducted spotlight surveys in 6 out of 8 monitoring rivers in 2010 as scheduled.
+Northern Territory Department of Natural Resources, Environment the Arts and Sport (NRETAS) conducted spotlight surveys in 3 out of 8 monitoring rivers in 2011 as scheduled.
 The results showed that the population of non-hatchling C. porosus in most rivers continued to increase or remain stable.
-The Adelaide River showed possible slight decline in the recent years.
-Concurrent with this decline the size distribution of the population is showing a proportional shift to larger animals, particularly in the two to three metre size range, which is interpreted as indicating a stabilising mature population.
-The Cadell River has shown gentle but consistent decline since protection.
-Given that the harvest intensity of eggs in the catchment is low and the river was not heavily hunted for crocodiles before protection, it is not likely to be caused by the harvest.
-These rivers, particularly the Adelaide River which is intensively harvested, will be monitored more intensely.
+The slight decline in non-hatchling numbers observed for the Adelaide River in recent years was not reflected in the 2011 survey data; the population appears stable.
+Concurrent with this the population is showing a proportional shift to larger animals, particularly in the two to three metre size range, which is interpreted as indicating a stabilising mature population.
+The Mary River has shown stable population numbers in recent years coupled with a proportional shift to larger animals, also interpreted as indicating a stabilising mature population.
+The Daly River continues to show a fixed linear rate of increase since protection and exponential rate of increase of biomass, which is interpreted as indicating as still strongly recovering population.

-Parks Australia North plans to survey 4 monitoring rivers in Kakadu National Park in November 2010.
+Parks Australia North plans to survey 4 monitoring rivers in Kakadu National Park in November 2011.
 The South Alligator, West Alligator and Wildman Rivers showed possible declines in the recent years.
-Given that the South and West Alligator Rivers are 'control' rivers without any form of harvest, it is thought to be caused by environmental factors rather than human-induced factors.
+Given that the South and West Alligator Rivers are 'control' rivers without any form of harvest; it is thought to be caused by environmental factors rather than human-induced factors.
 These trends are yet to be confirmed as results have not been available to NRETAS since 2008.